(First published in December, 2011)

-They had already been through so much, but the thing that they had set out to do was just now barely upon them... and it looked to be the most daunting task of any that they had faced.
+They had already been through so much, but what they had set out to do was just now barely upon them... and it looked to be the most daunting task of any they had faced.

-I'm not overly concerned about the outcome of a fantasy, albeit superbly written.
+I'm not overly concerned about the outcome of a work of fiction, albeit superbly written.
 I am concerned that I might be closer to the end of my journey than I am to the end of my quest.
-And, honestly, sometimes I don't feel like I have much spirit left, either.
+And sometimes I don't feel like I have much spirit left, either.

 Getting to the end my journey is nothing more than a simple waiting game.
 My clock will wind down and stop.
-Or, something catastrophic could just as easily snuff out my life before then.
+Or, something catastrophic could easily snuff out my life before then.

 Fulfilling my quest, however, is a different matter.